Can You Use a Credit Card to Buy a Home in New York City?

 A good rule of thumb is to pay more than twice the minimum payment.

-Credit cards are incredibly useful, but they can become dangerous as soon as you start leaving a balance on your card and building on that balance each month.
+Credit cards are handy but can become dangerous when you leave a balance on your card and build on it each month.

-Credit card interest can be punishing, and once you’re caught in the cycle it can be a nightmare to escape.
+Credit card interest can be punishing, and once caught in the cycle, it can be a nightmare to escape.

 Pay your loans consistently.
-This includes auto loans, mortgages, student loans, etc. Every loan in your name reflects greatly on your credit report and shows that you are a responsible borrower.
+This includes auto loans, mortgages, student loans, etc. Every loan in your name reflects significantly on your credit report and shows you are a responsible borrower.

-If you can, become an authorized user on your parent’s credit card.
-This will give you a credit history for banks to rely on without having to open a card in your name.
+If you can, become an authorized user on your parent's credit card.
+This will give you a credit history for banks to rely on without opening a card in your name.

 Request a credit increase periodically.

-This will make it easier to keep your credit utilization below 30% and shows your bank that you can handle larger amounts of credit.
+This will make it easier to keep your credit utilization below 30% and show your bank that you can handle more significant amounts of Credit.

 Mortgage relief programs

-If you already have a mortgage but are facing substantial financial troubles, there are programs available to help you out.
+If you already have a mortgage but are facing substantial financial troubles, programs can help you.

-The Fannie Mae High-LTV Refinance Option (HLRO) is designed to help borrowers refinance underwater loans into a more manageable loan with a lower risk of foreclosure.
+The Fannie Mae High-LTV Refinance Option (HLRO) is designed to help borrowers refinance underwater loans into more manageable loans with a lower risk of foreclosure.

 You can learn more about the program and eligibility requirements here.

-The Home Affordable Unemployment Program (UP) is designed to reduce or fully suspend mortgage payments for borrowers facing unemployment.
+The Home Affordable Unemployment Program (UP) is designed to reduce or entirely suspend mortgage payments for borrowers facing unemployment.

-This program is available for borrowers with FHA loans that already qualify for unemployment.
+This program is available for borrowers with FHA loans who qualify for unemployment.

 You can learn more about this program and other programs HUD offers and how to apply here.